 A student must complete all requirements in Checkpoint 3 before moving to Checkpoint

-Student teachers must successfully complete two assigned placements.
+Teacher candidates must successfully complete two assigned placements.
 One placement is typically in a rural school setting and the other an urban setting.
 Placements are assigned by the Field Placement Coordinator, Hunter 312.
 The student teaching assignment depends on state requirements for the licensure area.